ByrnorOCount/electronics-shop/README.md

 ---

-## 7. Development Roadmap
+## 6. Future Enhancements

 The following features are identified for future development cycles to enhance the platform's capabilities:

-### 7.1 Enhanced Authentication

-- **Social Login:** Allow users to register and log in using third-party accounts like Google and Facebook.

-### 7.2 Advanced E-Commerce Features

-- **Payment Gateway Integration:** Integrate with payment APIs (e.g., Stripe) to enable online payments.
-- **Shipping API Integration:** Connect with shipping providers (e.g., Giao Hàng Nhanh) for real-time shipping quotes and tracking.
+- **Shipping API Integration:** Integrate with a logistics provider (e.g., Giao Hàng Nhanh) to calculate real-time shipping fees and provide delivery tracking.

-### 7.3 Advanced Administrator Dashboard

-- **Detailed Analytics:** Enhance the admin dashboard with advanced statistics on sales by product, user activity, and order trends.
-- **User Loyalty System:** Implement a tier-based system (e.g., premium status) to reward frequent customers.
+- **Alternative Payment Methods:** Integrate local payment gateways like MoMo or ZaloPay to cater to a wider user base.
+- **Customer Reviews & Ratings:** Allow verified customers to submit product reviews and ratings.
+- **Advanced Recommendation System:** Develop a system to provide personalized product suggestions based on user browsing history and purchase patterns.
+- **Two-Factor Authentication (2FA):** Add an extra layer of security for user accounts by implementing 2FA during the login process.
+- **Promotional Campaigns:** Build a module for administrators to create and manage promotional codes, discounts, and loyalty point systems.